keyestudio/KS5002-Keyestudio-Beetlebot-3-in-1-Robot-for-STEM-Education/docs/home.md

 	A: The distance is detected from the emitter.
 This module is not a high-precision one, so differences exist.

-6. Q: Fan(motor) works out of order to burn the main board?
+6. Q: Motors works out of order to burn the main board?

-	A: When the fan is working, the required current is larger than that of other sensors, which may cause voltage and current fluctuations in the circuit.
-Especially when the fan is rotating forward to backward, the fluctuations are so large that the voltage and current of the ESP32 board is very low, thus being reset.
-An external power supply is required for the ESP32 board to ensure that the fans can work properly.
+	A: When the motors is working, the required current is larger than that of other sensors, which may cause voltage and current fluctuations in the circuit.
+Especially when the motors is rotating forward to backward, the fluctuations are so large that the voltage and current of the ESP32 board is very low, thus being reset.
+An external power supply is required for the ESP32 board to ensure that the motors can work properly.

 7. Q: The tone played by the passive buzzer is not conform with actual intonation pitch?

 	A: The common passive buzzer can not meet the requirements of professional tones.
 If you need very accurate pitch, a more professional buzzer should be adopted.

-8. Q: False alarm happens on the PIR motion sensor?

-	A: To avoid false alarm, requirements are as follows:

-	- Away the detection range from blowing objects caused by the wind, such as curtains, clothing and flowers.
-	- Away the detection range from interference of strong light irradiation, including sunlight, car light and spotlight.

-9. Q: Is the temperature and humidity sensor waterproof?

-	A: The sensor detects the temperature and humidity in the air, rather than water.
-It is not waterproof so please do not directly put it into water.

-10. Q: OLED module does not light up after powering on?

-	A: OLED does not include a backlight and is self-lighting mode.
-OLED will not light when only connecting to VCC and GND.
-It must be programmed to light up.

-11. Q: WiFi connection always fails?
+8. Q: WiFi connection always fails?

 	A: Please put the ESP32 WiFi board around the router, press the on-board reset button, and wait for the connection.
 If it still can’t connect, please check whether the WiFi name and passwords are correct.

-12. Q: The response is slow when remote-controlling sensors through web page?
+9. Q: The response is slow when remote-controlling sensors through web page?

 	A: Causes of slow transmission on router network: